tmuzanenhamo/S.H.A.M.I.S.O-Virtual-Assistant/README.md

 The project is still under development more functions will be added as time goes on who knows maybe i will have my Personl Jarvis or Friday like Tony Stark :)

+To install all the modules used and additional dependencies open cmd and pip install -r requirements.txt whilst in the folder you have saved the requirements file.

+This project was created and tested on windows using python 3.6 if you try and use it on other operating systems and encounter errors feel free to drop a message